kali-linex/linex/Documentation/firmware-guide/acpi/enumeration.rst

 	}

 These GPIO numbers are controller relative and path "\\_SB.PCI0.GPI0" specifies the path to the controller.
-In order to use these GPIOs in Linux we need to translate them to the corresponding Linux GPIO descriptors.
+In order to use these GPIOs in Linex we need to translate them to the corresponding Linex GPIO descriptors.

 There is a standard GPIO API for that and it is documented in Documentation/admin-guide/gpio/.